senzing-garage/entity-search-web-app/README.md

 I'm using a self-signed cert in this example, but the important part is that you see the *TLSvx.x* handshake(s) and the *Server certificate:* response block.
 At this point you open up a normal browser(chrome, ff, edge etc) to your server instance, something like [https://localhost:8081](https://localhost:8081).
 You _should_ see information next to the address in the address bar with the SSL information provided by the certificate.
 If you self-signed you will be greeted with a warning message asking whether you want to proceed or not, this is normal.

 You can shut down the swarm node with `docker stack rm senzing-webapp`

+### Admin Area

+There is an *admin* area that can be used to create new datasources, and import data in to those datasources.
+In order to access this functionality your api server version must be >= 1.7.11 and it must be started with the `-enableAdmin` flag set to true.

+The admin area can then be accessed by browsing to `/admin` on the same domain/hostname that you are running the webapp.
+You will be prompted to input an `Api Token`, this is the default security mechanism used to keep the riff-raff from doing unwanted things to your data.
+The token is randomly generated on server startup and output to stout in the same terminal used to start the container.
+Copy and past this token in to the login box when prompted.

+#### Admin Area Configuration

+There are three security modes supported.

+  1. JWT/Token based : randomly generated secret/phrase/seed.
+This is the default mode because it's self-contained and does not require any additional configuration on the part of the admin or user.
+  2. SSO/Proxy : This mode makes a request to `/admin/auth/sso/status` and checks whether the response is a 200.
+If the response is anything other than a 200 then the user is redirected to a log in page defined by the value of the `SENZING_WEB_SERVER_ADMIN_AUTH_REDIRECT` env variable.
+Your SSO/Proxy should be configured to return 401/403 for requests to `/admin/auth/sso/status` when the user is not logged in.
+  3. None: this is not a recommended mode.
+It exists purely for development or debugging purposes.

+variables:

+  1. `SENZING_WEB_SERVER_ADMIN_AUTH_MODE` defines what security mode to use for the admin area. possible values are `SSO`,`JWT`,`EXTERNAL`,`NONE`.
+  2. `SENZING_WEB_SERVER_ADMIN_AUTH_REDIRECT` defines the path to redirect to when a user has not been authenticated.
+This is useful for SSO mode when the desired result is to redirect to the company SSO login interface.

+### Security Safeguards

+#### CORS (Cross Origin Request)

+By default the webapp instance will not enable CORS requests to it's api endpoints.
+It can be specified to allow specific domains to talk to it by setting the `SENZING_WEB_SERVER_CORS_ALLOWED_ORIGIN` env variable to the value of the domain that the interface you wish to allow communication to resides on.

+#### CSP (Content Security Policy)

+By default a CSP is deployed to the routes that serve content on the webapp's host.
+It allows assets from itself to be loaded(and some cdn assets) and nothing else.
+For more information on CSP and how it offers some protection against XSS issues see https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy

 ### Air Gapped Environments